scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

 ## Trial version ##

-A trial verson of `Either` incorporating the proposed enhancements, and complete with test suites, is maintained [here][project].
+A trial verson of `Either` incorporating the proposed fixes, and complete with test suites, is maintained [here][project].

   [enhance]: http://robsscala.blogspot.co.uk/2012/04/validation-without-scalaz.html